-(Editor’s Note: Please do not contact us if you are seeking representation to restore your gun rights or to obtain a pardon.
+(Editor’s Note: Please do not contact us if you seek representation to restore your gun rights or obtain a pardon.
 We do not do that kind of legal work.
-We will not give advice or answer questions about restoration of gun rights over the phone.
+We will not give advice or answer questions about the restoration of gun rights over the phone.
 We are a criminal defense law firm.
-We do not represent individuals attempting to restore their guns rights or get a pardon.
-We represent individuals accused of serious firearms crimes crimes before criminal courts.
-If you are being investigated of charged with Importing, Dealing or Manufacturing Firearms without a License or Federal Felon in Possession of a Firearm, we can help.)
+We do not represent individuals attempting to restore their gun rights or get a pardon.
+We represent individuals accused of serious firearms crimes before criminal courts.
+If you are being investigated or charged with Importing, Dealing, or Manufacturing Firearms without a License or Federal Felon in Possession of a Firearm, we can help.)

-John T. Floyd is Board Certified in Criminal Law by the Texas Board of Legal Specialization and in an expert in criminal law.
-He is a respected author of several articles discussing issues related to firearms and criminal law.
-Mr. Floyd travels to criminal courts throughout Texas and federal courts nationwide representing businesses and individuals charged with serious crimes involving firearms, including: Manufacturing, Importing or Dealing Firearms without a license, Felon in Possession of a Firearm, and Self Defense.
+John T. Floyd is Board Certified in Criminal Law by the Texas Board of Legal Specialization and is an expert in criminal law.
+He is a respected author of several articles discussing firearms and criminal law issues.
+Mr. Floyd travels to criminal courts throughout Texas and federal courts nationwide, representing businesses and individuals charged with serious crimes involving firearms, including Manufacturing, Importing, or Dealing Firearms without a license, Felon in Possession of a Firearm, and Self Defense.

 In its 2008 decision in D.C. v.
-Heller, the U.S. Supreme Court pointed out that “from Blackstone through the 19th century cases, commentators and courts routine explained that the right was not a right to keep and carry any weapon whatsoever in any manner whatsoever and for whatever purpose.”
+Heller, the U.S. Supreme Court pointed out that “from Blackstone through the 19th-century cases, commentators and courts routinely explained that the right was not a right to keep and carry any weapon whatsoever in any manner whatsoever and for whatever purpose.”

 Federal Criminal Gun Laws

-Among other things, 18 U.S.C. § 922 prohibits anyone other than a license manufacturer or dealer from engaging in the business of importing, manufacturing or dealing in firearms or ammunition.
+Among other things, 18 U.S.C. § 922 prohibits anyone other than a licensed manufacturer or dealer from importing, manufacturing, or dealing in firearms or ammunition.
 18 U.S.C 924 prohibits and severely punishes the use of a firearm in furtherance of drug trafficking or a crime of violence.

 Federal Felon in Possession